Historical Apoplexy · State Legislative Adaptations · West Virginia

 LONG TITLE

-AN ACT CONCERNING THE CREATION OF THE WEST VIRGINIA FOOD, RESOURCE, AND COMMODITY ASSURANCE ACT, AND, IN CONNECTION THEREWITH, AMENDING THE CODE OF WEST VIRGINIA, 1931, AS AMENDED, BY ADDING THERETO A NEW ARTICLE, DESIGNATED ARTICLE 16A, CHAPTER 19, ESTABLISHING THE WEST VIRGINIA FOOD ASSURANCE PROGRAM; ADDING A NEW ARTICLE, DESIGNATED ARTICLE 5B, CHAPTER 16, ESTABLISHING PUBLIC HEALTH AND WELFARE FINDINGS; ADDING A NEW ARTICLE, DESIGNATED ARTICLE 34, CHAPTER 18, ENACTING THE WEST VIRGINIA EDUCATION MODERNIZATION ACT; ADDING A NEW SECTION, DESIGNATED SECTION 13DD, CHAPTER 11, ESTABLISHING FUNDING MECHANISMS; MAKING APPROPRIATIONS FROM THE GENERAL REVENUE FUND AND FROM OPIOID SETTLEMENT FUNDS; AND PROVIDING FOR EFFECTIVE DATES AND IMPLEMENTATION SCHEDULES.
+AN ACT CONCERNING THE CREATION OF THE WEST VIRGINIA FOOD, RESOURCE, AND COMMODITY ASSURANCE ACT, AND, IN CONNECTION THEREWITH, AMENDING THE CODE OF WEST VIRGINIA, 1931, AS AMENDED, BY ADDING THERETO A NEW ARTICLE, DESIGNATED ARTICLE 16A, CHAPTER 19, ESTABLISHING THE WEST VIRGINIA FOOD AND COMMODITY ASSURANCE PROGRAM; MAKING APPROPRIATIONS FROM THE GENERAL REVENUE FUND; AND PROVIDING FOR EFFECTIVE DATES AND IMPLEMENTATION SCHEDULES.

 LEGISLATIVE ROUTING NOTE